quasarframework/quasar/docs/src/pages/quasar-plugins/notify.md

 ```

 ::: warning
 You can only set default `actions` through this method.
-Specifying `actions` with handlers in quasar.config.js cannot and will NOT work.
+Specifying `actions` with handlers in the `/quasar.config` file cannot and will NOT work.
 :::

 We could also set the defaults in some Vue file: